aaronparker/aaronparker.github.io/_posts/2012-11-15-hands-off-my-gold-image-the-task-sequence.md

 # Importing the Task Sequence

-To create a new task sequence, use the MDT Deployment Workbench, navigate to Task Sequences, right-click on that node and select &#8216;Create Task Sequence':
+To create a new task sequence, use the MDT Deployment Workbench, navigate to Task Sequences, right-click on that node and select 'Create Task Sequence':

   1. Set a unique ID and task sequence name
   2. Use the Standard Server Task Sequence as the template